dhdhxji/multi-paint/README.md

     }
   }
   ```
-* Add circle ont the canvas:
+* Add circle on the canvas:
   ```json
   {
     "command": {